suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 * objects can only have encoding dependencies on other objects in the same group,

-* objects can only have encoding dependencies on other objects with lower sequence numbers

 * objects can only have encoding dependencies on other objects with equal or or numerically lower priority levels.